hisnameisjoseph/josepho-intern-repo/milestones/m4/clean_code.md

 ## Reflection:
 ### What made the original code complex?
-Although I think the original code is not too complex (with readable nested loop), it could be imrproved due to issues like: *mixing multiple responsibilities*, *unclear naming conventions*, *duplicated logic* and *deep nesting*.
+Although I think the original code is not too complex (with readable nested loop), it could be improved due to issues like: *mixing multiple responsibilities*, *unclear naming conventions*, *duplicated logic* and *deep nesting*.
 The structure made it difficult to follow for someone unfamiliar with it, which could be hard to test and maintain.

 ### How did refactoring improve it?
 Refactoring improved the code by: